ProtoDef-io/ProtoDef/README.md

 Read the [datatypes](doc/datatypes.md) documentation.

+The [schemas](schemas) directory contain json schema of the json representation of a datatype definition.

 ## Projects Using ProtoDef

 * [minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol) defines a protocol.json by minecraft version and use ProtoDef to serialize and parse packets